 Paddling: Fever River Outfitters offers three tours with shuttle on the Galena River, one that's two hours and five miles into Galena, one that's 2½ hours and 5½ miles out of Galena and one that combines the two.

 Hiking: The 4½-mile Galena River Trail follows the river south of town from the U.S. 20 bridge.

-Bicycling: Fever River Outfitters rents adult mountain bikes for use on the crushed-limestone Galena River Trail.
+Bicycling: Fever River Outfitters rents adult mountain bikes, road bikes and E-bikes.

 Skiing: In winter, there's alpine skiing at Chestnut Mountain Resort.
 For summer, the resort has an Alpine Slide, river cruises, disc golf, mini-golf, bike rentals and Segway tours.